-This fee installment is due at the completion of Spence-Chapin's two-day in-person training and covers the following:
+This fee installment is due at the completion of Spence-Chapin's facilitated trainings and covers the following:

-- 1. A two-day in person training (parent preparation) facilitated live by Spence-Chapin staff.
-This training is provided in seven modules covering topics which include but are not limited to: attachment, trauma, grief/loss, discipline and behavior management, transracial parenthood, talking about adoption, and the impact of adoption on child development and identity development.
-Additionally, during this two-day training, Spence-Chapin brings in a pediatrician who is expert in international adoption medicine to facilitate a module on common medical needs.
-The two-day training also encompasses a moderated panel of parents who are parenting through international adoption to discuss adjustment challenges, bonding/attachment issues, share experiences of travel and navigating post-adoption resources.
-Following completion of the training the Director of International Adoption has a meeting with the family to discuss their experience learning about adoption themes, discuss how the training may have informed their child request characteristics, assess further training needs, and plan next-steps in their adoption process. - 2.
+- 1. Parent preparation trainings facilitated live by Spence-Chapin staff; this training is provided in seven modules covering topics which include but are not limited to: attachment, trauma, grief/loss, discipline and behavior management, transracial parenthood, talking about adoption, and the impact of adoption on child development and identity development.
+Additionally, during this training series, Spence-Chapin brings in a pediatrician who is an expert in international adoption medicine to facilitate a module on common medical needs.
+The training also encompasses a moderated panel of parents who are parenting through international adoption to discuss adjustment challenges, bonding/attachment issues, share experiences of travel and navigating post-adoption resources.
+Following completion of the training, the Director of International Adoption has a meeting with the family to discuss their experience learning about adoption themes, discuss how the training may have informed their child request characteristics, assess further training needs, and plan next-steps in their adoption process.. - 2.
 Review and approval of designated networking agency, including contract review and negotiations of interagency agreement with networking agency. - 3.
 Case service planning which includes review and execution of a written Service Plan. - 4.
 Communication, conferencing and ongoing case collaboration with Networking Agency; this includes providing the country-specific home study guidelines to the Networking Agency and reviewing those requirements with the Networking Agency.